Linaro/website/_posts/2013/02/2013-02-14-linaro-seeks-android-ubuntu-linux-kernel-engineer.markdown

 ## Other career opportunities at Linaro

-All available career opportunities can be found at:[ /careers/](/careers/)
+All available career opportunities can be found at:[/about/join-us/](/about/join-us/)

 **Follow Linaro**
 To find out more about what is happening in and around Linaro  following us on[ Twitter](https://twitter.com/LinaroOrg),[ Google+](https://plus.google.com/+LinaroOnAir) and[ Facebook](https://www.facebook.com/LinaroOrg).[](/careers/)